SteveHarrison82/bpmn2camel/README.md

 In this repository there is a crude attempt to MAP the BPMN_XML to CAMEL_ROUTE XML.

-The generated CAMEL_ROUTE XML can be fed to CAMEL-API.
+The generated CAMEL_ROUTE XML can be fed to CAMEL-API (which is NOT covered in this repository.)

-As CAMEL-API is written  using JAVA-API, configuring CAMEL-API module using an agnositic and programing-language independent DSL, such as CAMEL_ROUTE XML, is therefore a good approach.
+Additonal note: As CAMEL-API is written  using JAVA-API, configuring CAMEL-API module using an agnositic and programing-language independent DSL, such as CAMEL_ROUTE XML, is therefore a good approach.